Tamsin Stuart Art

 Framed acrylic on canvas panel

 Think I'll always regard this as my coronavirus painting.
-Sat down to paint something upbeat and this came out.
+Sat down to paint something upbeat the night we went into the first lockdown in 2020 and this came out.

-Wasn't in the mood the evening I started creating this, but knew I needed to.
+Was in a very unsettled mood when I started creating this, but knew I needed to get my paints out to feel better.

-I'm fiercely aware of how important it is to maintain my wellbeing, now more than ever.
-And I know the things I need in my life to do that.
+I'm very aware of how important it is to maintain my wellbeing and I know the things I need in my life to do that.

-My weeping angel demanded to be heard.
-Painting is expression after all.
-And so I listened.
+My sad angel demanded to be heard and I listened.

-All my painting comes from the heart, but this one is definitely pure raw emotion.
+All my painting comes from the heart, but this one is definitely raw emotion.

 Trail Attack